-Gray leap forward: Xi Jinping shows natural hair color, a rare move in Chinese politics
+Gray leap forward: Xi Jinping shows natural hair color in a rare move for Chinese politics

 fashion

-Gray leap forward: Xi Jinping shows natural hair color, a rare move in Chinese politics
+Gray leap forward: Xi Jinping shows natural hair color in a rare move for Chinese politics

 Credit: VCG/Visual China Group/VCG via Getty Images

-Gray leap forward: Xi Jinping shows natural hair color, a rare move in Chinese politics
+Gray leap forward: Xi Jinping shows natural hair color in a rare move for Chinese politics

 Defying decades of political tradition, China's most powerful man is going gray.